rotherleague/Rother/registration.md

 layout: page
 introduction: |
   Register your club and team for the coming season.
-  - Please complete the following forms:
+  --- Please complete the following forms:
-  - Registration has now ended for the 2019/2020 season.
+  - <strong>Registration has now ended for the 2019/2020 season.</strong>

 actions: